Somerset-NHS-FT-Data-Engineering/Warehouse-Master-Patient-Index/README.md

 The following examples use fictional patient data to demonstrate how the matching algorithm works in each given matching scenario.
 For demonstration purposes, the number of systems shown are limited but the principle remains the same, regardless of the number of systems matched.

 #### No Match
+To follow
 #### Confident Match
+To follow
 #### Unconfident Match
+To follow
 #### Multiple Match
+To follow
 #### Indirect Match
+To follow

 ### DBS Validation